-In order to qualify you must be able to start a job straight away.
+In order to qualify for Jobseeker’s Allowance you must be able to start work straight away.
 You must be available and actively looking for work and you will have to go to your local Jobcentre regularly to prove this.

 You must have a jobseeker’s agreement.
 This will set out the things you’ve agreed to do to find work.